muellerberndt/legion/docs/development.md

 # Development Guide

+## Contributor License Agreement
+To contribute to the base framework, you need to sign the [Contributor License Agreement](https://cla-assistant.io/muellerberndt/legion) and follow the [Development Guide](docs/development.md).

 ## Code Style

 This project uses Black for code formatting and flake8 for linting.
 To check your code: